 If centres are unsure about the suitability of a building with other tenants for an ECE service, they should contact the local fire service office as they will provide individualised advice on the suitability of any premises and the development of an evacuation scheme.

 ECE centres must have an approved evacuation scheme before the Ministry of Education can grant a Probationary licence.
 Up to 30 working days should be allowed for a scheme to be approved as the Fire Service has 20 working days to make a decision on an application, unless they determine that more information is needed, or that they need to observe a trial evacuation.
 In each of those cases the Fire Service has an additional 10 working days to make a decision.

-If the ECE centre is in a building with other tenants centres need to be aware that the fire evacuation scheme approved by the New Zealand Fire Service applies to the whole building and all tenants, and is the responsibility of the building owner.
+If the ECE centre is in a building with other tenants centres need to be aware that the fire evacuation scheme approved by Fire and Emergency New Zealand applies to the whole building and all tenants, and is the responsibility of the building owner.
 It does not just apply to the ECE centre.

 It is important to note that the approved fire evacuation scheme only covers fire emergencies.

 The fire evacuation scheme needs to include regular trial evacuations for fire emergencies.
-Fire Regulations require this to be done at least every six months, and that it is reported to Fire and Emergency NZ within 10 days of taking place.
-There is information about maintaining an approved evacuation scheme on the Fire and Emergency NZ website.
+Fire Regulations require this to be done at least every six months, and that it is reported to Fire and Emergency New Zealand within 10 days of taking place.
+There is information about maintaining an approved evacuation scheme on the Fire and Emergency New Zealand website.